 Even having your office phone ring while you are with a client can lower your productivity and set a bad example regardless of whether you answer it or not.
 Having a professional voice answering service to screen an accountant’s calls will be both more efficient and professional.
 By having them take the message, they can help to provide crucial information that will help the accountant to immediately decide on priority in terms of calling back those clients rather than losing productivity by having to listen to voice messages.

-Many accountants will have a number of high priority clients that they will meet with at their place of business for taxation and accounting consultations.
-Relying on a personal cell phone to forward calls from the office is no good as it is both a distraction from productivity and rude to both phone and consult client.
+Many accountants will have a number of high-priority clients that they will meet with at their place of business for taxation and accounting consultations.
+Relying on a personal cell phone to forward calls from the office is no good as it is both a distraction from productivity and rude to both phone and consult the client.
 Receive a text message or email message from the phone answer service will keep the workflow going.

 With complete answering services that also handle outbound calls, accountants can provide them with their schedule for more efficient use of time.
 This allows the virtual receptionist to set meetings at appropriate times while also providing callers with an exact time frame on the same day when you will get back with them.